-Relevant legislation (permitting or impeding the implementation of this principle)

-Recruitment processes at UCPH are formally regulated by Ministerial Order on the Appointment of Academic Staff at Universities of 13 March 2012 and among other regulations by the Danish Public Administration Act,

-Act on Public Administration section 19 on hearing toparties in the recruitment process.

-And Publicity Act section 2 par.
-3 contains a provisionon confidentiality in the recruitment process.

-Guidelines from the Ministry on consultation of the candidates in relation to the composition of the Assessment Committee.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this principle) practices Recruitment processes at UCPH are formally regulated by Ministerial Order on the Appointment of Academic Staff at Universities of 13 March 2012 and among other regulations by the Danish Public Administration Act, Act on Public Administration section 19 on hearing to Applicants are continually informed about the application process and expected response time by e-mail via the recruiting system.
+The selection criteria are indicated in the individual vacancy notice. parties in the recruitment process.And Publicity Act section 2 par.
+3 contains a provision on confidentiality in the recruitment process.Guidelines from the Ministry on consultation of the candidates in relation to the composition of the Assessment Committee.

-Applicants are continually informed about the application process and expected response time by e-mail via the recruiting system.

-The selection criteria are indicated in the individual vacancy notice.

 The number of vacancies is given in the individual notice.

-When the applicant receives the assessment, the assessment arises from every publication which has been submitted and prioritized.

-In relation to the recruitment of and supportto international staff, UCHP has established a unit called International Staff Mobility http://ism.ku.dk/

-Detailed and comprehensive information about the recruitment processes is availableat the specific homepage.
+When the applicant receives the assessment, the assessment arises from every publication which has been submitted and prioritised.
+In relation to the recruitment of and support to international staff, UCHP has established an unit called International Staff Mobility http://ism.ku.dk/ Detailed and comprehensive information about the recruitment processes are available at the specific homepage.
 In relation to the information available after the selection process concerning the strengths and weaknesses of their applications, the applicants may contact members of the assessment committee and the appointment committee to get more information of the selection process.